hanggrian/localization-gradle-plugin/README.md

 }
 ```

-Then use command `localizeAndroid` or `localizeJava` to write localization files into their respective directory.
+Then use command `localizeJvm` or `localizeAndroid` to write localization files into their respective directory.